Overview of external collaboration options in Microsoft 365 (IT admins)

 It is not possible to verify the identity of anonymous users before, during or after the meeting.

 You can control anonymous users' ability to join meetings at the organization level.
-If it'ss enabled for the organization, meeting organizers can control anonymous join through meeting policy settings.
+If it's enabled for the organization, meeting organizers can control anonymous join through meeting policy settings.

-For information about configuring anonymous join for meetings, see Manage meeting settings in Microsoft Teams.
+For information about configuring anonymous join for meetings, see Manage anonymous participant access to Teams meetings.

 Unauthenticated file and folder access